Development of Spock: Season three and "Spock's Brain"

 In a production memo before the third season, Roddenberry credited Nimoy and the show's writers for developing Spock into a "fully dimensional" character.
 Roddenberry said Spock was difficult to write properly, and encouraged the writers to revisit some of the character's more colorful aspects, such as his music-playing and ongoing chess game with Kirk.
 He also said fans' most frequent request was for more confrontation between McCoy and Spock.
 With a move to an unfavourable timeslot for the third season, Roddenberry decided to step back as show runner.
 NBC brought in Fred Freiberger, who did not have any history with the series.
 At a meeting with Roddenberry, Shatner and Nimoy, Freiberger openly asked Roddenberry whether it was Kirk or Spock who was meant to be the main character.
 With both actors looking on in anticipation of an answer, Roddenberry refused to give a response at first.
-He then stormed out the room, yelling "It's Bill.
-Bill is the star of the series." as he left.
+He then stormed out of the room, yelling, "It's Bill.
+Bill is the star of the series," as he left.

 Producer Gene L. Coon also left the series prior to the third season, and Nimoy subsequently found it more difficult to ensure that Spock was written in a manner that he preferred.
 This was because Roddenberry and Coon had been guiding the writers on how to write the characters during the first two seasons, and re-writing those scripts where required.
 With them both gone, the new writers would often write out of character situations for the main cast to perform.
 One of Nimoy's major complaints of the third season was the episode "Spock's Brain".
 His complaints were vocal, as he did not appreciate Spock being made a fool of in the episode.

 A well-known scene from the third season was the kiss between Kirk and Uhura, played by Nichols, from the episode "Plato's Stepchildren", one of the first interracial kisses on an American network television.
 As it was written in the script, this was to have been between Spock and Uhura.
 But Shatner, using his influence with the writers and producers, demanded that since he was the star of the show and that this would be a historic moment, that it should be re-written so that his character was featured instead of Spock.